Lissy93/dashy/README.md

 - Customizable layout options, and item sizes
 - Quickly preview a website, by holding down the Alt key while clicking, to open it in a resizable pop-up modal
 - Many options for icons, including full Font-Awesome support and the ability to auto-fetch icon from URLs favicon
+- Option to show service status for each of your apps / links, for basic availability and uptime monitoring
 - Additional info for each item visible on hover (including opening method icon and description as a tooltip)
 - Option for full-screen background image, custom nav-bar links, and custom footer text
 - User preferences stored in local storage and applied on load